 This is probably one of the most useful settings, each harmonic pattern adheres to a strict value to be a perfect formation, the only problem is that if we only waited for perfect patterns we may not see many, by adjusting this value you can tell the scanning software to accept patterns that fall plus or minus % of the expected value.
 An example would be that with a Butterfly pattern the mandatory retracement of the XA leg at point B must be 78.6% if you set the Ratio tolerance to 1% then the scanner will allow patterns with an XA leg of 77.6% to 79.6%

-Another important setting, we have set a pattern accuracy of 99% to be a perfect setup, this is where all the ratio values closely match the recommended ratios as defined by Scott M. Carney and each pattern has its own ratios and specific pattern.
-The reason we have provided an accuracy meter is that it will allow the trader to experiment with lower values and not be tied to strict values, the markets change and a lower accuracy could provide better results.
+In another important setting, we have set a pattern accuracy of 99% to be a perfect setup, this is where all the ratio values closely match the recommended ratios as defined by Scott M. Carney and each pattern has its own ratios and specific pattern.
+We have provided an accuracy meter in that it will allow the trader to experiment with lower values and not be tied to strict values, the markets change and a lower accuracy could provide better results.

 In Harmonic trading we distinguish between: